TorFX provides a broad selection of currencies, competitive rates, and helpful customer service. A solid choice, despite its past controversy.

 |Transfer value||Overall cost|

 An average cost of 2.12% means that for every £1,000 sent, on average £21.20 will be lost in spread + fees.
-By using this figure, we aim to make a fair representation of TorFX across a range of transfer values.
-Of course, it is not a perfect measure for all situations, but it is helpful for comparative purposes.
+By using this figure, we can make a general representation of TorFX across a range of transfer values.
+Of course, it is not a perfect representation by any means, but it is helpful for comparative purposes.